 What is the full form of CECT?

-It was previously known as Computerized Axial Tomography (CAT); Computer-Assisted Tomography (CAT); Computerized Tomographic Imaging; Reconstructive Tomography (RT).
+It was previously known as Computerized Axial Tomography (CAT); Computer-Assisted Tomography (CAT); Computerized Tomographic Imaging; and Reconstructive Tomography (RT).

 What is a CECT Scan and how it is different from a normal CT scan?